Evaluating and Presenting Claims for Pain That Is Difficult to Diagnose

 Our law firm works with people throughout British Columbia and Western Canada to help chronic pain sufferers discover the causes of their problems, get access to the most effective treatments available, and recover compensation for any continuing pain problems that we can prove resulted from the negligence of someone else.

 In fibromyalgia cases, this sequence of proof is usually difficult and always met with stiff resistance.
 Nevertheless, our experience with the proof of damages covers the difficult and disputed claims as well as the easy ones.
-Even more important than the chance to recover compensation, however, is the opportunity to work with an outstanding legal and medical team to find answers to your questions about what to do for chronic and debilitating pain, fatigue and discomfort.
+Even more important than the chance to recover compensation, however, is the opportunity to work with an experienced legal and medical team to find answers to your questions about what to do for chronic and debilitating pain, fatigue and discomfort.

 Insights